C4ptainCrunch/thesis/source/index.rst

 Transitivity of the strength relation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have a method to determine if an agent is stronger than another but we don't have a way to order all our agents regarding to their strength.
-It could be tempting to use a sorting algorithm to order the agents using the strength (:math:`\succ`) relation but for this to be correct, the relation has to be transitive.
+It could be tempting to use a sorting algorithm to order the agents using the weak strength (:math:`\succeq`) relation but for this to be correct, the relation has to be transitive and thus :math:`\succ` has to be acyclic.

-In the following mind experiment, we prove that the relation of strength between two agents is not transitive and thus a total order between all possible agents does not exist.
+In the following mind experiment, we prove that the relation of weak strength between two agents is not transitive and thus a total order between all possible agents does not exist.

 Let us define a theoretical game represented by the tree in :numref:`fig:mind-exp`.
 Then, let us define three different agents designed to play this game: A, B and C with their strategies defined in the table below.